BASIC Programming II (Built-in Functions)

 10 REM Program to find the Sine of unknown value

-20 INPUT “Enter the number”; A
+20 INPUT "Enter the number (angle in radians): "; A

 30 LET S = SIN(A)

-40 PRINT “The Sine of”; A; “is”; S
+40 PRINT "The Sine of "; A; " is "; S

 Example 3: Write a program to output letters A - Z